airemissions/clrtap-review/jupyter/README.md

 # Prerequisites

-In order to replicate this analysis, you would need run [03_Gridded_data_review.ipynb](03_Gridded_data_review.ipynb).
+In order to replicate this analysis, you would need to run [03_Gridded_data_review.ipynb](03_Gridded_data_review.ipynb).
 But before doing so, you are required to set up a couple of things.
 These prerequisites are as follows:

 * Have a `postgres` instance set up and running (you would need the hostname or IP address to write and read data).
 * Saved `postgres` credentials in the following path: `'C:\Users\USER\db_credentials\sqlalchemy_engine_gisdata.txt`.